Abhijeetofficial/TSF-T1/README.md

 The web app is hosted on 000webhost!!

-The web can also be run on localhost using XAMPP.
+The web app can also be run on localhost using XAMPP.

 Website link- https://bascbnking-systm.000webhostapp.com/